 I used to have this one under the top category.
 It’s probably somewhere between the first two categories, but I’ve moved it partly because of the activities and partly because of the crowd.
 You will have LOTS of company here.
 Get an early start if you want to go on the weekend.

 If you missed the Puyallup Fair this year, you can always get a great fair like experience at Maris Farms.
 There is a huge kids’ area, including corn pit, playground, face painting, and more.
 Not to be missed are the live pig races!
 The bigger kids love the jumping pillow, monster truck ride, pumpkin slingshot and pedal carts.
 There’s a traditional corn maze and Haunted Woods.
 And, you can even pick a pumpkin here!
 This is a good choice for your hard-to-impress tweens and teens.
 If you have younger kids, go on a weekday.
 The weekday admission is quite a bit lower than the weekends, but some food vendors and actives are unavailable.
 You can check the prices here.

 Thomasson Family Farm Enumclaw Special Kids’ Korral area.
+We heard from several readers happy with this one for their preschoolers.
 Tons of fun for families with younger children if you don’t mind spending a bit extra and driving to Enumclaw.

 Schilter Farm Olympia Tractor rides, animals, hay jumping, and more.
 Pricing has changed this year.
 Be sure to look it over.
 Various pass levels are available, depending on what activities you want to do.
 No admission charge if you just want a pumpkin Corn maze, too.
 Reader favorite!